lzhen4/tipl/README.md

-# tipl.github.io
+# tipl
-Dissertation on comparing auditory and visual task-irrelevant perceptual learning
+Experiments to compare auditory and visual task-irrelevant perceptual learning